#BalanceforBetter in women's sport for 2019

 And here is a further reason why equality in sport really matters.
 Not only does it provide women with the respect and equal exposure they deserve, but it changes communities.
 Equality in sport strengthens solidarity and helps forge the awareness needed to drive positive change in communities everywhere.

-Send in videos, interviews, soundbites, press releases, social media posts or news coverage if you'd like your own calls for equality and gains made promoted and amplified via the International Women's Day 2018 #PressforProgress Women's World Sport Initiative. <
+Send in your videos, interviews, soundbites, press releases, social media posts or news coverage if you'd like your own calls for equality and gains made promoted and amplified via the International Women's Day 2019 #BalanceforBetter Women's World Sport Initiative.

 Equality campaigns drive positive change

-So what insired an International Women's Day 2018 #PressforProgress Women's World Sport Initiative?
+What in fact inspired International Women's Day to kick off a Women's World Sport Initiative?

-Last year, the U.S. Women's National Hockey Team adopted the International Women's Day campaign theme #BeBoldForChange to call for pay equality.
+Back in 2017, the U.S. Women's National Hockey Team adopted the International Women's Day 2017 campaign theme #BeBoldForChange to call for pay equality.
 Each member of the U.S. Women’s National Hockey League Team held up messages with the hashtag #BeBoldForChange on Twitter and Instagram posts, calling for equality.

 The players were boycotting the world championship unless they came to an agreement over improved wage and other support from USA Hockey.
 The women's team received support from the Major League Baseball Players Association and groups around the world supporting the team's solidarity to stand united.